St James' Church, Sydney: 20th century

-In 1950, four thousand people were reported to have lined the streets after the State funeral at St. James' of the first Minister for Sweden in Australia, Constans Lundquist, who died suddenly at the Swedish Legation in Sydney.
-Controversial former Governor-General, Sir John Kerr had a private funeral and memorial service in St James' in 1991 rather than a State funeral because of his fall from favour as the result of his decision to sack the Whitlam government in 1975.
+In 1950, four thousand people were reported to have lined the streets after the state funeral at St James' of the first Minister for Sweden in Australia, Constans Lundquist, who died suddenly at the Swedish Legation in Sydney.
+Controversial former governor-general Sir John Kerr had a private funeral and memorial service at St James' in 1991 rather than a state funeral because of his fall from favour as the result of his decision to sack the Whitlam government in 1975.
 Delivering the sermon at St James' during an ecumenical event on 14 October 1993, Desmond Tutu thanked Australians for supporting the struggle against apartheid.

-During the 20th century both choral and organ musical components developed to a high standard and were integral to the liturgy at St James'.
+During the 20th century, both choral and organ musical components developed to a high standard and were integral to the liturgy at St James'.
 In addition, music was offered to the wider community in the form of recitals, often in ways that elucidate the liturgy and take advantage of church acoustics and sacred settings.
 Weekday recitals, such as the organ recitals given in 1936 of music by Bach, continued in addition to the music played on Sundays.